ITfoxtec/FoxIDs/docs/up-party-howto-saml-2.0-nemlogin.md

 NemLog-in requires all requests (authn and logout) from the Relying Party (RP) to be signed.
 Furthermore, NemLog-in requires the RP to sign with a OCES3 certificate.
 It is not possible to use a certificate issued by another certificate authority, a self-signed certificate or a certificate issued by FoxIDs.

 OCES3 test certificates are use in the test environment and OCES3 production certificates are used in production.
 An OCES3 certificate is valid for three years.
 After that, it must be updated manually.
+You will need separate FoxIDs tracks to handle the test and production environments respectively.
+The tracks can optionally be combined in an app track with [track links](howto-tracklink-foxids.md).

 > If the `.P12` file fails to load in FoxIDs, you can convert it to a `.PFX` file with the [FoxIDs.ConvertCertificateTool](https://github.com/ITfoxtec/FoxIDs/tree/master/tools/FoxIDs.ConvertCertificateTool).